Stonebound/FixChat/README.md

 # FixChat

-FixChat is a simple, lightweight plugin that makes chatting with your friends much easier.
+Simple, lightweight Bukkit plugin that makes chatting with your friends in game, and on dynmap much easier.

 ## Features